BitcoinAndLightningLayerSpecs/lsp/LSPS0/common-schemas.md

 ###### Link: LSPS0.ppm

-Proportional numbers (i.e. anything that humans might typically express as a perentage) MUST be expressed in units of parts-per-million.
+Proportional numbers (i.e. anything that humans might typically express as a percentage) MUST be expressed in units of parts-per-million.

 Parts-per-million units MUST be encoded as JSON integral numbers.